Somali Armed Forces: Strength and units

-In April 2011, 1,000 recruits completed training in Uganda as a part of the agreement with the EU destined for the newly forming Brigades 4, 5, and 6.
+In April 2011, 1,000 recruits completed training in Uganda as a part of the agreement with the EU destined for the newly forming Brigades 4, Brigade 5 and Brigade 6.
 With a post-training drop-out rate of around 10%, the vast majority of the EUTM trainees continued to serve in the SNA after their period abroad.
+Brigades 5 and 6 have fought against Al-Shabaab including in Mogadishu and Afgoye.

 In 2013, divisions, effectively serving as area commands, began to be reformed: initially Division 60 at Baidoa (1 July 2013), later joined by Division 21 at Dhusamareb (30 August 2013).
 In the Kismayo/Jubaland area, after Ahmed Madobe had established himself, commanders from the Mogadishu area were somewhat isolated by differing clan connections.
 Yet they were technically heads of SNA Division 43 (Somalia): in reality more of a "paper" area command than a division.
 Then on 27 July 2015 a swearing in ceremony took place for 1,517 new SNA fighters from Lower Juba and Kismayo, and they formed multi-clan battalions.
 Very little support or even no support was provided to this group, located at the old Kismayo Airport, in the twelve months to February 2016.
 By January 2016 it appeared that up to 500 had drifted away, dropping out of the integration process.

 Also established by 2014 was Division "12 April", supervising Somali troops in the areas of AMISOM Sectors 1 and 5 around Mogadishu.
 In March 2013 there were technically six brigades around Mogadishu, but their motivation to fight al-Shabaab in an organised fashion, as opposed to operating as clan militia, was doubtful.
 The six brigades were as of July 2013 largely composed of officers from various Hawiye sub-clans, with some Marehan-Darod and minorities also present.
 Five brigades primarily consisted of Abgaal, Murosade and Hawadle soldiers.
 Brigade 3 over the same period comprised 840 fighters, most of whom belong to the Hawiye-Habar Gidir/Ayr clan.
 The brigade was around 30% to 50% smaller in size than the other five brigades in the wider Mogadishu area.
 Led by General Mohamed Roble Jimale 'Gobale,' it occupied areas in Lower Shabelle, including Merka, and along the Afgoye corridor.
 The UN Monitoring Group reported that many Brigade 3 fighters had been drawn from militias controlled by Yusuf Mohamed Siyaad 'Indha Adde', a close associate of Jimale and the former Eritrean-backed chief of defence for the Alliance for the Re-liberation of Somalia-Asmara.
 Gobale was killed in a suspected Al-Shabaab attack on 18 September 2016.
 Brigade 3's primary focus became "the domination of the valuable riverine land and its businesses for financial gain.
 In the process, the local people, often from minority clans such as the Biimaal, were constantly oppressed, with numerous atrocities committed," including arbitrary torture of civilians.